Felice Mazzù: Union Saint-Gilloise

-The title race swung in the direction of Bruges in back-to-back games between Union and Club, with the champions earning a tight 2-0 win in Brussels to draw level on points, with Club going top under the "half-points" rule, as Union had needed their tally from the regular season rounded-up.
-Club Brugge won the midweek return 1-0 at the Jan Breydel through a rebounded own goal from goalkeeper Anthony Moris to take a three-point lead with two games to go.
+The title race swung in the direction of Bruges in back-to-back games between Union and Club, with the champions earning a tight 2–0 win in Brussels to draw level on points, with Club going top under the "half-points" rule, as Union had needed their tally from the regular season rounded-up.
+Club Brugge won the midweek return 1–0 at the Jan Breydel through a rebounded own goal from goalkeeper Anthony Moris to take a three-point lead with two games to go.
 A late equalizer from Casper Nielsen was disallowed by VAR for offside.

-Club Brugge clinched the league crown in their next (and penultimate) game against Royal Antwerp, despite Union beating Anderlecht for the fourth time in the season 2-0 at Lotto Park.
+Club Brugge clinched the league crown in their next (and penultimate) game against Royal Antwerp, despite Union beating Anderlecht for the fourth time in the season 2–0 at Lotto Park.
 Eventually, Union finished four points down on Club in second place, with 46 points compared to Club's 50, historically qualifying Union for the UEFA Champions League.

-League glory for Union would have seen them become the first newly-promoted side to win a top-20 European national league championship at the first attempt since Kaiserslautern's 1998 Bundesliga success.
+League glory for Union would have seen them become the first newly promoted side to win a top-20 European national league championship at the first attempt since Kaiserslautern's 1998 Bundesliga success.

-Mazzu was honoured with four coaching awards for bringing Union so close - the Belgian Golden Shoe for 2021, the Raymond Goethals Trophy (his second), the Guy Thys Award voted for by his fellow coaches, and Belgian Pro League Coach of the Year for 2021-22.
+Mazzu was honoured with four coaching awards - the Belgian Golden Shoe for 2021, the Raymond Goethals Trophy (his second), the Guy Thys Award voted for by his fellow coaches, and Belgian Pro League Coach of the Year for 2021–22.
 During their run for the title, Mazzu gained a reputation for dancing in front of Union's fans post-match, cited as keeping a light atmosphere within the club and maintaining a close relationship with the Union support.

-Union's runners-up spot qualified them for the UEFA Champions League qualifiers, sending them into European football for the first time since 1964-65, and their first UEFA competition after featuring in five editions of the Fairs Cup in the 1950s and 60s.
+Union's runners-up spot qualified them for the UEFA Champions League qualifiers, sending them into European football for the first time since 1964–65, and their first UEFA competition after featuring in five editions of the Fairs Cup in the 1950s and 60s.

 After going into first place in October, Union was at the top for 200 consecutive days.